Stamp duty for cars explained

 Diesel has changed; it's gone mainstream and spread its oily little wings into many corners of the car market, with its offer of greater fuel economy (around a third better) and more range between filling stops an increasingly tempting proposition.

-We're nowhere near the European level of diesel take-up, where for some brands diesel is the dominant engine in their fleets, but its acceptance has grown vastly.
-The number of diesels on our roads has jumped by more than 90 per cent in the past five years.
+We're nowhere near the European level of diesel take-up, where for some brands diesel is the dominant engine in their fleets (for now, but changes to regulations in some countries will soon change that), but its acceptance has grown vastly.
+The number of diesels on our roads has jumped markedly in the past five years.
+In the UK, however, diesel sales have recently fallen almost 40 per cent as a ban on the engine type looks increasingly likely in that country.

 So, in the modern context, how does the diesel vs petrol engine debate stack up?